Current PARC-PH Staff

 stortik@edc.pitt.edu

-Dr. Kristi Storti is a Visiting Assistant Professor in the Department of Epidemiology and serves as the Co-Director of the Physical Activity Resource Center for Public Health since 2007.
+Dr. Kristi Storti has served as the Director of the Physical Activity Resource Center for Public Health since 2007.
 Dr. Storti received her Doctoral degree in physical activity epidemiology and her Master of Public Health degree in chronic disease epidemiology from the University of Pittsburgh’s Graduate School of Public Health.
 She also holds a Master’s degree in exercise physiology from the University of Pittsburgh and a Bachelor’s degree in Exercise Science from Slippery Rock University.
 Additionally, she is certified as a Health Fitness Specialist by the American College of Sports Medicine and prior to returning to school for her graduate studies, worked as a certified personal trainer.

 Dr. Storti’s expertise is in the assessment of physical activity and the use of objective physical activity monitors.
 At the University of Pittsburgh, Dr. Storti oversees accelerometer and pedometer usage in several research efforts involving individuals with a variety of chronic diseases and/or from a variety of ethnic/racial groups.
 Nationally, Dr. Storti has assisted in the implementation of objective activity monitors (pedometers) and data analysis in the Strong Heart Family Study, a multicenter trial of cardiovascular disease among 3800 American Indian individuals.
 In addition, she has assisted with the implementation of the accelerometer in the STOPP-T2d TODAY trial (NIDDK).
 Most recently, Dr. Storti has been directing the Diabetes Prevention Program Outcomes Study (DPPOS) Accelerometer Ancillary Study.
 The purpose of this ancillary study is to objectively assess physical activity levels with the use of an accelerometer in all DPPOS participants from across the United States.